-- 4.68 To the west, Proposals MH1 MH4 at Old Craighall, and MH9 Land at Wallyford, lie within tetrads from which moderate numbers (100+) of lapwings have been recorded.
-The majority of these proposals are for areas of tilled land. - 4.69 Several of the proposals are located within tetrads from which low numbers of (20+) Lapwing have been recorded (See Table 4.2). - 4.70 Research in south-east England showed that lapwings only used less than half of the available fields and that they showed a preference for larger fields (>15 ha)60.
+- 5.70 Research in south-east England showed that lapwings only used less than half of the available fields and that they showed a preference for larger fields (>15 ha)63.
 Lapwings may use both cultivated land and areas of grassland.
-The Atlas of Wintering Birds states that between November and February the density of lapwing in many areas is higher on grassland than on agricultural land, although the species mainly roosts on cultivated land, especially plough land61.
-Gillings and Fuller62 suggest that flocks will feed on cultivated land during the early part of the winter, and then may switch to grassland during late to mid-winter in response to cold weather.
-A quarter of all lapwing records in a national survey were from cereal crops and grass, but less than 10% of birds were associated with stubbles63. - 4.71 Height of vegetation also seemed to influence choice, with lapwings avoiding cereal fields where the blade height was greater than 110 mm. - 4.72 Cultivated land appears to be important for lapwings, and areas of such habitat will be lost to some of the developments in the Musselburgh/Wallyford area (e.g. MH1, MH10 MH11). - 4.73 The tetrad data provides an indication of the general area that was used at the time of the survey, but is based on limited information and is not site-specific.
+The Atlas of Wintering Birds states that between November and February the density of lapwing in many areas is higher on grassland than on agricultural land, although the species mainly roosts on cultivated land, especially plough land64.
+Gillings and Fuller65 suggest that flocks will feed on cultivated land during the early part of the winter, and then may switch to grassland during late to mid-winter in response to cold weather.
+A quarter of all lapwing records in a national survey were from cereal crops and grass, but less than 10% of birds were associated with stubbles66. - 5.71 Height of vegetation also seemed to influence choice, with lapwings avoiding cereal fields where the blade height was greater than 110 mm. - 5.72 Cultivated land appears to be important for lapwings, and areas of such habitat will be lost to some of the developments in the Musselburgh/Wallyford area (e.g. MH1, MH10 MH11). - 5.73 The tetrad data provides an indication of the general area that was used at the time of the survey, but is based on limited information and is not site-specific.
 There are no data to indicate which fields are used, and whether these are used consistently between years.
-The cropping regime, which is independent of the local development plan, will have an important influence on the suitability of fields, and may vary between years. - 4.74 Bird survey data to support Habitats Regulation Appraisal of outline proposals for sites MH9 and MH10 has been completed64.
+The cropping regime, which is independent of the local development plan, will have an important influence on the suitability of fields, and may vary between years. - 5.74 Bird survey data to support Habitats Regulation Appraisal of outline proposals for sites MH9 and MH10 has been completed67.
 One lapwing was recorded on the site, and a flock of 20 birds were seen in flight to the south of the A1.
 Low numbers of curlew (10) were also recorded.
-It was concluded that the proposals would not have an adverse effect upon the Firth of Forth SPA. - 4.75 To meet the requirements of the Habitats Regulations, mitigation has been built into the local development plan to remove any uncertainty about the cumulative effects on lapwings arising from loss of potential inland habitat in the west of East Lothian.
-This comprises: - Inclusion of proposal MH16, which promotes habitat creation and enhancement measures for land to the east of Levenhall; and
+It was concluded that the proposals would not have an adverse effect upon the Firth of Forth SPA. - 5.75 To meet the test of the Appropriate Assessment, mitigation has been built into the local development plan to remove any uncertainty about the cumulative effects on lapwings arising from loss of potential inland habitat in the west of East Lothian.
+This comprises: - Inclusion of proposal MH16, which promotes habitat creation and enhancement measures for land to the east of Levenhall; and - Inclusion of need to conduct project-specific Habitats Regulation Appraisal of larger development proposals in e.g. MH1, MH9, and MH10. - 5.76 Proposal MH16 promotes habitat creation to the east of Lagoon 6.
+This area, which is outwith the SPA boundary, will be managed for the benefit of qualifying interests of the SPA, and will act to offset any loss of wader habitat.
+Works proposed here are additional to habitat measures currently being developed by Scottish Power.
+The improvement of supporting habitat outwith the boundary of an SPA which is designed to offset any loss of other supporting habitat outwith

-60 Mason & Macdonald, 1999
+63 Mason & Macdonald, 1999

-61 Lack, 1986
+64 Lack, 1986

-62 Gillings & Fuller, 1999
+65 Gillings & Fuller, 1999

-63 Gillings & Beaven, 2004
+66 Gillings & Beaven, 2004